 Oddly enough, the battery was invented before the PTO, but it wasn’t until decades later that people started attempting to electrify PTO’s for the sake of saving fuel.
 Once western culture became more environmentally aware in the early 90’s, ePTO’s finally started getting the attention they deserved, but the progression of batteries would serve to be an obstacle in their adoption.

 It wasn’t long before people realized they could use battery power to operate PTO’s independently.
 In the early days of ePTO’s there was quite a bit of variety in architecture and battery chemistry.
 Most models weighed in at an unmanageable 1,500 lbs or more.
 They were also expensive with hefty price tags up to 100k and were largely unreliable.
 They had to be deeply integrated into the vehicle so much so that if the ePTO failed, the truck or tractor was put out of commission until the problem was resolved.
-This complicated a goal that was originally pretty valid; improving the environment through emission reduction.
+This complicated a goal that was originally valid; improving the environment through emissions-reduction.

 ePTO’s had yet to really stick…